Referral to Allergy/Clinical Immunology Services

 This webpage includes the following information:

-Referral to a Clinical Immunology/Allergy Specialist | ASCIA Guide for Referral to a Clinical Immunology/Allergy Specialist | ASCIA Management Summary for Allergic Conditions | ASCIA Event Record for Allergic Reactions | Standard of Care for Transition from Paediatric to Adult Allergy Services | Adrenaline Device PBS Authority Form | ASCIA Management Summary for Immune Deficiency Disorders
+Referral to a Clinical Immunology/Allergy Specialist | ASCIA Guide for Referral to a Clinical Immunology/Allergy Specialist | ASCIA Management Summary, Checklists and Plans | ASCIA Clinical History Form for Allergic Reactions | Standard of Care for Transition from Paediatric to Adult Allergy Services | Adrenaline Device PBS Authority Form | ASCIA Treatment Summary, Plan and Checklists for Immune Deficiency Disorders

 Referral to a Clinical Immunology/Allergy Specialist

-Clinical immunology/allergy specialists provide medical care for patients in Australia and New Zealand with the following immune system disorders:
+They provide medical care for patients in Australia and New Zealand with the following immune system disorders:

-- Autoimmune diseases (including vasculitis and other connective tissue diseases)
+- Autoimmune diseases, including vasculitis and other connective tissue diseases.

 ASCIA Guide for Referral to a Clinical Immunology/Allergy Specialist